 Some choose to buy a home in a desirable destination with extra space for large family vacations, reunions, extended visits or to allow other family members to move in with them.

 “Retirees often find their homes become places for family to come together and reconnect, particularly during holidays or summer vacations.”

 If your housing needs have changed or are about to change, meet with a local real estate professional in your area who can help with deciding your next step.

 For more information, please contact The Olear Team today!

 A recent study by Edelman Berland revealed that of homeowners who are contemplating selling their house in the near future 33 percent plan to scale down.
 Let’s look at a few reasons why that would make sense to many Americans.

-In a recent blog post, Dave Ramsey, the financial guru, discussed the advantages of selling your current house and downsizing into a smaller home that better serves your current needs.
+In a recent blog post, Dave Ramsey, the financial guru, discussed the advantages of selling your current house and downsizing into a smaller home that better serves your current needs, something we refer to as right-sizing.
 Ramsey explains three potential financial advantages to downsizing: